ranajollanar/Space-ARventure/README.md

 # Space MRventure
-Mixed Reality application about Space with an integrated custom AI LLM chatbot.
+Mixed Reality application about Space.
 MRTK | for Hololens 2